 This newly constructed project consisted of an Interior Renovation/ Build-Out of an Existing 7,500sf Space which was previously operating as a Steakhouse Restaurant.
 Now a Veterinary Clinic, it consists of various treatment areas, including; seven exam rooms, two comfort rooms, an oxygen-equipped emergency room, patient access, X-ray rooms, two surgery suites, a staff break room, an intensive care ward, separate dog & cat wards, two oxygen therapy suites for pets in respiratory distress, a self-contained isolation ward for contagious cases, and an outpatient treatment room.
 The new facility houses up to 40 pet patients, and includes an in-house laboratory and pharmacy.

-This Art Centre, located in Barrie’s downtown, was originally the City of Barrie Library, constructed in the early 1800’s and known as the Carnegie Hall.
-The project consisted of the Removal of the 1930’s Addition, Restoration of the Carnegie Hall, along with a New Modern Addition.
+Located in Barrie’s downtown, the original building was the City of Barrie Library, constructed in the early 1800’s and known as the Carnegie Hall.
+This project consisted of the removal of the 1930 addition to the Carnegie Hall, restoration of the Carnegie Hall, along with a modern addition to the structure.
 Great attention to detail was paid throughout the project which involved many different finishes and building techniques.
-The building now offers beautiful open spaces with a complimentary blend of old and new.
-The project/building has won much Critical Acclaim and several Architectural Awards including an Ontario Association of Architects Award for the Best Building under $10 million.
+The resulting new building is a beautiful, open, blend of old and new.
+The new building has now won much critical acclaim and several architectural awards including the Ontario Association of Architects Award for the Best Building under $10 million.